-As someone who has had the pleasure of knowing both the Labrador Retriever and the Miniature Schnauzer extensively, I can attest that these two breeds bring unique qualities to the table.
+As someone who has had the pleasure of extensively learning both the Labrador Retriever and the Miniature Schnauzer, I can attest that these two breeds offer unique qualities.

-Whether you’re an active family seeking a loyal companion or a single apartment dweller in need of a small, alert watchdog, these two breeds offer distinctive advantages.
+Whether you’re an active family seeking a loyal companion or a single apartment dweller needing a small, alert watchdog, these two breeds offer distinctive advantages.

 Labrador Retriever: